rancher/docs/content/rancher/v2.6/en/istio/_index.md

 If you are installing Istio on RKE2 cluster, some additional steps are required.
 For details, see [this section.](#additional-steps-for-installing-istio-on-an-rke2-cluster)

+Note that Istio v2 (upstream Istio v1.7+) cannot be upgraded in an air gapped environment.

 # Setup Guide

 Refer to the [setup guide]({{<baseurl>}}/rancher/v2.6/en/cluster-admin/tools/istio/setup) for instructions on how to set up Istio and use it in a project.